kjhollen/kjhollen.github.io/_work/006-mezzanine-ui.md

 </div>
 </div>

-Mezzanine is a collaborative conference room product from <a href="http://www.oblong.com">Oblong Industries</a> that melds gestural interfaces, personal devices, and large scale displays.
-All participants can contribute and arrange content simultaneously through their laptops, mobile devices, or a gestural wand device.
+<a href="{{ site.baseurl }}{% link _work/005-mezzanine.md %}">Mezzanine</a> is a collaborative conference room product from <a href="http://www.oblong.com">Oblong Industries</a> with interfaces for mobile devices, laptops, and large scale displays.
+Users can interact with the shared screens in the conference room through their personal devices or a gestural wand.
+The user interface across all platforms has a cohesive look and feel, designed to be minimally obtrusive and let the user's content shine.
+In 2015, the Oblong design team updated the user interfaces for various platforms to be more consistent and I was the creative director for the project.

 <div class="invisible-margin image-grid">
 <div class="col-15-block grid-margin-bottom grid-margin-right video">